Lightware

 Lightware Visual Engineering (or simply Lightware, Lightware Vetítéstechnikai Zrt.) is a Hungarian privately owned company, manufacturer and distributor of audiovisual automation and integration equipment based in Budapest, Hungary, founded in 1998.
 Lightware is Europe's largest manufacturer of AV management products in both fixed installation market areas (e.g. in theaters, in the entertainment industry, for medical applications, in the education sector, in smart homes as well as for all types of corporate applications such as collaboration and conferencing) and in the extensive segment of live events.
 Since its founding numerous projects have been planned and carried out in many countries around the world.
-For instance, solutions from Lightware can be found among the teams that broadcast the Olympic Games, power the Eurovision Song Contest or executed the Expo 2020 in Dubai.
 The company develops and produces all products at the headquarters in Budapest, Hungary.
 The company is privately owned by the founder Árpád Gergely Vida.
 To this day he is CEO and head of the development department.

 History

 Lightware was founded by Árpád Gergely Vida, Miklós Debreczeni, Attila Nagy and György Németh in 1998.
 In its early years, two employees worked for the company, and they repaired only projectors and plasma TVs.

 In 2006 the engineers of Lightware invented the EDID Manager as the very first product, helping the users to handle the different predefined video signal resolutions.
 After this, the company appeared at the ISE exhibition in Brussels, Belgium.
 A year later, the first hybrid eight-input and eight-output fully digital video-multiplexer matrix supporting HD resolution, the 32x32 DVI and HDMI Matrix Switcher was completed.
 This device eliminated the need for multiple devices by combining DVI and HDMI connectivity ports on a large crosspoint size.

 In 2011 Lightware opened its first two offices outside Hungary, in the United Kingdom and in the United States of America, two years later followed by the ones in Australia, Italy and Singapore, and in 2015 in the Netherlands, India and in the Middle East.
-The same year the company introduced the Event Manager, a Room Automation tool that simplifies system configuration, while significantly reduces the need for complex programming.

-In 2017 they introduced the UBEX 10G AV-over-IP System, the world's first solution to deliver the benefits of traditional AV devices such as zero frame latency and pixel-perfect video signals.
 It was 2020, when Lightware announced the arrival of the Taurus UCX, using USB-C technology to send video, audio, control and Ethernet signals through a single cable for enhanced collaborations.